Tapfuma01/todo-app/README.md

 ## Authors
 TAPFUMA E MHUNDWA
 ## Acknowledgments
-* For the design i used most black and white as it contrast well and is also my favorite colour.
+* For the design i used mostly black and white as it contrast well and is also my favorite colour.
-* etc
+* The background image i used is very suitable for this application as it has the the right colours and the correct message which matches well with the application.